Kidnapping of Carlina White: Life as Nejdra Nance

-Carlina Renae White was raised as Nejdra "Netty" Nance by Annugetta "Ann" Pettway in Bridgeport, Connecticut, just 45 miles from parents had lived.
-White attended Thomas Hooker School and graduated from Warren Harding High School in Bridgeport.
-Pettway and White later moved to Atlanta, Georgia.
+Carlina Renae White was raised as Nejdra "Netty" Nance by Annugetta "Ann" Pettway in Bridgeport, Connecticut, just 45 miles from where her parents had lived.
+Pettway habitually committed petty crimes during White's upbringing, being placed on probation at least three separate times in Connecticut.
+She also pleaded guilty to embezzlement for stealing cash and clothing from the Hudson Belk where she worked in Raleigh, North Carolina.

+In 1998 Pettway Gave birth to her son Trevon Teele, who White grew up with and believed was her half brother.

+White attended Thomas Hooker School and graduated from Warren Harding High School in Bridgeport in 2005.
+Pettway and White later moved to Atlanta with Pettway's sister.
 White grew suspicious during her teens that Pettway was not her biological mother, because of her inability to provide a birth certificate.

 In 2005, when White was pregnant with her daughter, she requested Pettway obtain her birth certificate so she could get health insurance.
 Pettway acquired a forged Connecticut birth certificate, which White attempted to use as proof of identity so she could obtain the health insurance, but the officials told her the document was forged.

 Later that evening, in a state of shock, White confronted Pettway, who broke down and confessed that she was not White's biological mother.
 The revelation was not entirely surprising to White as she had begun to notice that she did not share physical traits with Pettway.
 Pettway lied and told White that she had been abandoned by a drug addict.
 At age 23, White used websites such as the National Center for Missing and Exploited Children, where she found that the images of the kidnapped Carlina resembled infant photos of herself as Nejdra and those of her daughter, Samani.
 She called the center's hotline and was able to contact her birth family.
 DNA profiling confirmed in January 2011 that she was the missing Carlina White.